kyma-project/telemetry-manager/docs/user/integration/sap-cloud-logging/README.md

       </details>
     </div>

 4. Wait for the LogPipeline to be in the `Running` state.
-To check the state, run `kubectl get logpipelines`.
+To check the state, run: `kubectl get logpipelines`.

 ## Ship Distributed Traces to SAP Cloud Logging